Best video editing software for Mac (2025 edition)

 Top Video Editing Software for Mac in 2025

-Adobe Premiere Pro remains the gold standard in professional editing, now fully optimized for Apple Silicon.
-With its powerful editing tools, effects, and seamless integration with the Adobe ecosystem (After Effects, Audition, Photoshop), it’s perfect for YouTubers, agencies, and filmmakers.
+Why choose it: Premiere Pro remains the gold standard in professional editing, now fully optimized for Apple Silicon.
+Its powerful editing tools, effects, and seamless integration with Adobe After Effects, Audition, and Photoshop make it ideal for YouTubers, agencies, and filmmakers.

 Pros: